Lennie Niehaus

 Leonard Niehaus (June 1, 1929 – May 28, 2020) was an American alto saxophonist, composer and arranger on the West Coast jazz scene.
 He played with the Stan Kenton Orchestra and served as one of Kenton's primary staff arrangers.

 He also played with Ray Vasquez and trombonist and Vocalist, Phil Carreon and other jazz bands on the U.S. West Coast.
-Niehaus had a close association as composer and arranger on motion pictures produced by Clint Eastwood.
+Niehaus had a close association as composer and arranger on motion pictures produced and directed by Clint Eastwood.

 Life and career

 Education and active years as a musician

 Niehaus was born in St. Louis, Missouri on June 1, 1929 to Aaron "Père"and Clariss (Weissman) Niehaus.
 His mother was a homemaker.
 His father, a Russian immigrant, was a violinist who played in an orchestra that accompanied silent films in theaters.
 In the mid-1930s, after talking pictures had taken hold, he moved the family to Los Angeles, where he played in Hollywood studio orchestras.
 His sister was a concert pianist.
 His father started him on violin at age seven, then he switched to bassoon.
 At thirteen, Niehaus began alto saxophone and clarinet, about this time he began composing.
 In 1946, after graduation from Roosevelt High School, Niehaus started to study music at Los Angeles City College later earning a music education degree from Los Angeles State College in 1951 as part of the school's first full graduating class.
 Niehaus began his professional career arranging for and playing alto saxophone with Phil Carreón and His Orchestra in the Los Angeles area.
 Members of the band included saxophonists Herb Geller, trombonist Ray Vasquez, Herbie Steward, and saxophonist Teddy Edwards.